Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank nonnegative approximation: More tests

-We also apply indentation-projections to compute a nonnegative QTT approximation of the mixture of Gaussian probability densities from Section~\ref{subsec:nonnegative}: the method converges in \textit{one} iteration and the approximation error grows $1.44$ times (see Fig.~\ref{fig:mixture_ip}).
+We also apply indentation-projections to compute a nonnegative QTT approximation of the mixture of Gaussian probability densities: the method converges in \emph{one} iteration and the approximation error grows $1.44$ times (see Fig.~\ref{fig:mixture_ip}).